 Each of these approaches is solid and can be very helpful in model evaluation.
 Also, in real life, you will likely calculate the metric value using all of them to get a more comprehensive view of a problem.
 Please check out the micro and macro F-measure calculation examples below or the scikit-learn documentation page if you want to learn more.

-So, the F-beta score algorithm for the multiclass Classification task is as follows:
+So, the F-score algorithm for the multiclass Classification task is as follows:

 Get predictions from your model;